PolymerLabs/iron-overlay/README.md

 ### Styling the content

-Content can be styled by passing a `<style>` element into the template, but beware of possible conflicts with classes, as selectors will apply to all matching elements in the styling context where they're hosted:
+Content can be styled by passing a `<style>` element into the template.
+Styles will be scoped by creating an intermediate `shadowRoot` to host the content.

 ```html
 <iron-overlay>